 The Harmonic knob controls how hard the internal harmonics generator is driven.
 The higher its value, the more harmonics will be generated.
-If the harmonics generator is driven too hard the signal will be limited to avoid excessive distortion, and the Peak indicator will light.
+If the harmonics generator is driven too hard the signal will be limited to avoid excessive distortion, and the indicator above the knob will light.
 This is to be avoided, as the effect is intended to add more harmonics when the signal is loud.

 The Level knob controls the level of the added harmonics.

 The Exciter can be set up this way: